yuzhexu/Nearest-state-country-finder/README.md

 longitude
 k
 ```
-All output will show in consle and write in txt file under output folder
+All output will show in consle and write in txt file under output folder</br>
 ## Features
 #### Load Reference Points
-loads reference points (including latitude, longitude, state, and county information)
+loads reference points (including latitude, longitude, state, and county information) </br>
-into the KD-tree from a file or other source.
+into the KD-tree from a file or other source.</br>

 #### Query the nearest K reference points
-Allow the user to enter a coordinate (latitude and longitude)
+Allow the user to enter a coordinate (latitude and longitude) </br>
-and return the nearest K reference points, where K is a number between 1 and 10.
+and return the nearest K reference points, where K is a number between 1 and 10.</br>

 #### Majority Vote for States and Counties
-For a given reference point, determine the state
+For a given reference point, determine the state </br>
-and county by calculating the majority vote for the 5 nearest points.
+and county by calculating the majority vote for the 5 nearest points.</br>
-g++ -std=c++17 -o load load.cpp
+### `g++ -std=c++17 -o load load.cpp`</br>
-this project code requirte c++ version 17
+this project code requirte c++ version 17</br>